-Ikeda Center books* have been used as supplemental texts in more than 800 college and university courses in the United States.
+Ikeda Center books* have been used as core and supplemental texts in more than 800 college and university courses in the United States.
 We are pleased to fulfill requests for complimentary exam copies from professors.

 To order an examination copy of any of our books contact us via email at email@example.com.
 Your email should indicate the requested book or books and include the following information: 1) your name, 2) your university or institution, 3) course name and number, and 4) semester.